 STUDENTS AND FAMILIES

-As a resource hub, the HRS Learning Center provides year-round opportunities for educational professionals to learn and enhance skills to meet the needs of students with learning differences — including professional development partnerships with Wired for Reading®, The Slingerland® Institute, and The Institute for Multisensory Education (Orton-Gillingham).
+As a resource hub, the HRS Learning Center provides year-round opportunities for educational professionals to learn and enhance skills to meet the needs of students with learning differences — including professional development partnerships with Wired for Reading®, The Slingerland® Literacy Institute, and The Institute for Multisensory Education (Orton-Gillingham).